Warner Bros. International Television Production: History

 In January 2014, Warner Bros.
 International Television Production announced that they were in exclusive negotiations to acquire Dutch international production group Eyeworks in order to expand Warner Bros.
 International Television Production's global production activities.
-A month later on February 11 of that same year, Warner Bros.
+A month later on 11 February of that same year, Warner Bros.
 International Television Production announced that they had made an agreement to purchase Dutch international production group Eyeworks and their businesses outside of the United States to expand Warner Bros.' international television production operations overseas.
 The deal could also bring Warner Bros.
 International Television Productions to other countries and would launch local operations in those countries.
 The deal will exclude Eyeworks' American division Eyeworks USA which will become independent along with founder and CEO of Eyeworks Reinout Oerlemans will step down after the purchase.
 Four months later in June of that same year, Warner Bros.
 International Television Production and their parent company Warner Bros.
 Television Group had announced that they've completed their acquisition of Dutch international production group Eyeworks and its international operations outside the US expanding Warner Bros.
 International Television Production's operations and their TV production units into 13 additional countries with Warner Bros. taking over Eyeworks' international distribution activities along with founder and CEO Reinout Oerlemans exited Eyeworks.
-However it excluded Eyeworks' American division Eyeworks USA which had been split from its parent company Eyeworks and had turned into an independent production company with former founder and CEO of Eyeworks Reinout Oerlemans moved to the United States and taken over Eyeworks' independent American division.
+However, it excluded Eyeworks' American division Eyeworks USA which had been split from its parent company Eyeworks and had turned into an independent production company with former founder and CEO of Eyeworks Reinout Oerlemans moved to the United States and taken over Eyeworks' independent American division.

+In February 2017, Warner Bros.
+International Television Production under its British production arm Warner Bros.
+Television Production UK announced that its managing directors Clare Hungate and Nick Emmerson had departed the British television production company Warner Bros.
+Television Production UK after three years of overseeing the group beginning in 2014.
+Three days later on the 13th of that month, Warner Bros.
+International Television Production had taken over the five British production subsidiaries of its British production arm Warner Bros.
+Television Production UK which were Wall to Wall Media, Twenty Twenty Television, Renegade Pictures, Ricochet and Yalli Productions into the London-based international TV production company Warner Bros.
+International Television Production following the departure of Clare Hungate and Nick Emmerson and the restructuring of its British production arm's operations.

 In February 2025, Warner Bros.
 International Television Production entered the Italian television production activities by opening an Italian production business based in Milan as their new territory with Warner Bros.
-ITVP Spain's Stefano Torrisi leading the new production division as their MD.
+International Television Production Spain's Stefano Torrisi leading the new production division as their MD.

 Following Warner Bros.
-Discovery's split announcement during June of that year, it was revealed on July 29th that Warner Bros.
+Discovery's split announcement during June of that year, it was revealed on July 29, 2025 that Warner Bros.
 International Television Production would be transferred from American television production division Warner Bros.
 Television Group to Discovery Global as Warner Bros. retains its US television studios.